benbalter/wordpress-to-jekyll-exporter/readme.md

 WordPress to Jekyll Exporter
 ============================

-Exports WordPress posts, pages, and options as YAML files parsable by Jekyll
+One-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Jekyll.

 Features
 --------